Laying out the pattern: lit. 'unravels the warp' or orders by means of the scriptures or codes/ uses statesmanship/

 Line 3.
 To stop or: abandon, let go.

-Line 5: 'Juice' is fat meat, or a region below the heart.
+Line 5: For 'gao', in Wilhelm translated as blessing, see Harmen's text.
+Other translation: 'juice' is fat meat, or a region below the heart.
 It is also used like the English word juice, meaning spiritual energy and courage.

 Qi is cosmic energy.
 Jing is organic energy, it is the inborn essence and it determines the constitution and distinguishing features of creatures.
 Jing is "the internal river of strength", water containing creative force: like this hexagram of thunder in water.